Follow the Boys (1963 film)

 Follow the Boys is a 1963 American comedy film directed by Richard Thorpe and starring Connie Francis, Paula Prentiss, and Janis Paige, released by Metro-Goldwyn-Mayer.
 Shot on location on the French and Italian Riviera, Follow the Boys was MGM's second film vehicle for top recording artist Francis following Where the Boys Are (1960).
 While Francis' role in the earlier film had been somewhat secondary, she had a distinctly central role in Follow the Boys playing Bonnie Pulaski, a newlywed traveling the Riviera.

 Plot

-Bonnie visits various ports-of-call in hopes of a rendezvous with her sailor husband (Roger Perry), who is summoned to active duty from their honeymoon.
-Missing the original point and time of rendezvous in the port of Nice by a few minutes, Bonnie follows the ship to Italy in a somewhat rickety and battered pink 2 CV accompanied by veteran navy wife Janis Paige and two other officers' girlfriends, played by Francis' Where the Boys Are co-star Paula Prentiss and by Dany Robin, who are likewise intent on romantic reunions.
+Bonnie visits various ports-of-call in hopes of a rendezvous with her sailor husband, who is summoned to active duty from their honeymoon.
+She arrives at his departure point, in Nice, a few minutes after his ship leaves, so follows the ship to Italy in a somewhat rickety and battered pink 2 CV.
+Bonnie is accompanied by veteran navy wife Liz and two other officers' girlfriends, Toni and Michele, who are likewise intent on romantic reunions.
 Happy endings for each of the ladies are delayed by a series of romantic and comedic misunderstandings.

-Paige's husband is played by Ron Randell, with Richard Long and Russ Tamblyn as the respective love interests for Robin and Prentiss.